concur/developer.concur.com/api-guides/expense/how-to-identify-group-codes-for-standard-edition-clients.markdown

         *	You will need to record the top level values and the 2nd level values.
         *	The top level value will be populated in Custom21
         *	The bottom level value will be populated in OrgUnit1
         *	There could be more than one top level value.
 In the following example there is just one top-level value (US)

+        Example:

             <ListItems xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
               <Items>